 Ms. Ditton is a chemical engineer who started her career in the utilities sector with the Australian Gas Light (AGL) Company in Sydney during the introduction of price deregulation and was a core team member who contributed to modeling the capital value of assets and their utilization across the network as the basis of pricing.
-Following her work at AGL, Emilie then moved to London, where she worked in senior roles for British Telecom, first in BT Wholesale and then BT Government — assessing opportunities for BT at a time of considerable transformation in the use of ICT by the U.K. government sector.
+Following her work at AGL, she then moved to London, where she worked in senior roles for British Telecom (BT), first in BT Wholesale and then BT Government, assessing opportunities for BT at a time of considerable transformation in ICT use by the U.K. government.
 She then moved back to Australia and became a senior member of the Ovum Telecoms consulting team in Melbourne before her current role for IDC.

 Team: Asia/Pacific Energy Insights and Vertical Markets,